Tony Kerpel: Political career

 In 1974, Kerpel became a Conservative councillor for Camden London Borough Council, representing the Swiss Cottage ward until his election to the Belsize ward in 1978.
 He was previously the personal assistant of Edward Heath, who was serving as Prime Minister (June 1970–March 1974) and Leader of the Conservative Party at the time.
 In 1975 and 1976, Kerpel served as the national chairman of the Young Conservatives and, from 1977 to 1979, he was the president of the European Young Democrats and Conservatives.

 Kerpel became the leader of the Conservative opposition on Camden London Borough Council in 1981, leading the party into the 1982 Camden London Borough Council election.
 The party lost by a 7-seat margin.
 He then stood in the 1983 general election as the Conservative candidate for the newly created Holborn and St Pancras constituency, but lost to Labour candidate Frank Dobson.
 He remained opposition leader in Camden until July 1985, when he resigned after being disillusioned by perceived corruption and intimidation in the council, which he blamed on "the loathsome nature of the Socialists".
-Kerpel planned to set up a national campaign group to fight corruption in local government.
+Kerpel planned to set up a national campaign group to fight corruption in the local government.

 From 1986 to 1992, Kerpel was the special adviser to Kenneth Baker.
 During this time he worked alongside Alistair Burt, Baker's Parliamentary Private Secretary.
-Burt, Baker and Kerpel were some of the few supporters of the City Technology Colleges programme inside the government.
+But, Baker and Kerpel were some of the few supporters of the City Technology Colleges programme inside the government.
 He also helped Baker write his autobiography The Turbulent Years: My Life in Politics.

 From 1993, Kerpel served in the final Apartheid government of South Africa as an adviser to State President F. W. de Klerk.
 Kerpel continued to advise de Klerk after Apartheid's fall, helping prepare a critical report of the economic policies of the newly elected Black majority government.
 In 2019 de Klerk claimed to have not known of Kerpel.
 In the late 1990s Kerpel was the adviser to Shirley Porter, attempting to defend her reputation from the Homes for votes scandal, of which Shirley was involved.

 Since his retirement, Kerpel has been president and chairman of the North London Bowling Club.
 He has also expressed opinion on modern political events, such as when he commented on Prime Minister Boris Johnson's failure to nominate Chris Grayling as Chair of the Intelligence and Security Committee of Parliament in 2020.